eltang/qmk_firmware/doc/HAND_WIRE.md

 From here, you should have a working keyboard with the correct firmware.
 Before we attach the Teensy permanently to the keyboard, let's quickly get some firmware loaded onto the Teensy so we can test each keyswitch.

-To start out, download [the firmware](https://github.com/jackhumbert/qmk_firmware/) - we'll be using my (Jack's) fork of TMK called QMK/Quantum.
+To start out, download [the firmware](https://github.com/eltang/keystrokes/).
 We'll be doing a lot from the Terminal/command prompt, so get that open, along with a decent text editor like [Sublime Text](http://www.sublimetext.com/).

 The first thing we're going to do is create a new project using the script in the root directory of the firmware.
 In your terminal, run this command with `<project_name>` replaced by the name of your project - it'll need to be different from any other project in the `keyboards/` folder: